-INTERVENE IN AGGRESSIVE AND/OR BULLYING INTERACTIONS: STEP 1 Step 1: Identify This level of intervention applies to all aggressive and bullying incidents.
-Response is immediate Stop the Aggression or Bullying and takes about 3 minutes.
-It is important that all children and youth understand the school's commitment to ensuring their safety.
-Interrupt the bullying in front of anyone who witnesses it.
-Make sure all children and youth in the area hear your comments.
-Identify the Behaviour as Aggression or Bullying A major goal is to take the "spotlight" off the child/youth being targeted and turn the focus to the behavior. • Label the form of bullying (physical, verbal, social or electronic): "I noticed (saw, heard) Broaden the Response Help children or youth who bully realize the negative impacts of their actions. • Identify the aggression and bullying behavior in the context of the impact on other children and youth at the school: "This can also hurt others who overhear it." • Identify the behaviour, not the person , as negative and indicate the expectations for children or youth: "At this school, we do not put people down." or "Our school does not appreciate hurtful behavior.
+• Identify the problem behaviour with reference to the school's Code of Conduct: "Our school's Code of Conduct says we must treat everyone with respect."
+Broaden the Response Help children or youth who bully realize the negative impacts of their actions. • Identify the aggression and bullying behavior in the context of the impact on other children and youth at the school: "This can also hurt others who overhear it." • Identify the behaviour, not the person, as negative and indicate the expectations for children or youth: "At this school, we do not put people down." or "Our school does not appreciate hurtful behavior.
 We support and are respectful to other children/youth."
-Ask for Positive Change in Future Behavior Speak directly to the child or youth who is bullying and personalize the response. • "(Use the child/youth's name), please pause and think before you act."
+Ask for Positive Change in Future Behavior 3 Speak directly to the child or youth who is bullying and personalize the response. • "(Use the child/youth's name), please pause and think before you act."
 Be sure to be supportive to the child or youth who was victimized. • Check in with the child or youth who was bullied: "All children and youth in our school have the right to be safe and be treated respectfully.
 I am sorry this happened to you and I will work to help ensure that it will not happen again."
-Response requires short-term follow up.
-Follow up Report it to the principal.
-Determine if this is bullying or aggression (use the tool).
+Response requires short- Follow up term follow up. term rement up: Record the incident and report it to the school's administration.
+If choose to report anonymously, you can report using a form on school or board website Determine if this is bullying or aggression (use the tool).
+If this is bullying, continue to Step 2. • Determine it this is bullying of aggression (use the toor).
 If this is bullying, continue to Step 2.
+INTERVENING IN AGGRI ESSIVE AND/OR BULLYING INTERACTIONS: STEP 2 Step 2: Educate This is a response to every bullying incident.
+Otop 2.
+Ladouto Complete Step 1 first.
+Identify (See above) Includes all steps in Step 1.
+Educational Opportunities for Learning Ladoutional Opportunities for Learning Children and youth who bully must learn that their behaviour is inappropriate and harmful to the other people involved.
+They need to acquire the understanding and skills that allow them to interact positively and respectfully with others.
+Educational learning opportunities will help children and youth develop the insights and empathy needed to modify their behaviour.